 2. Recycled Kraft Paper Takeout Bags

-noissue’s Custom Takeout Bags are made from 100% recycled kraft paper and are reusable.
-They come with twisted paper handles making them great for food deliveries.
+noissue’s Custom Takeout Bags are made from 100% recycled kraft paper and are curb-side recyclable or reusable.
+They come with paper handles making them great for food deliveries.

-These are best paired with a Custom Coated Sticker Label for a branded, professional look. noissue‘s Custom Sandwich Bags are also made from recycled kraft paper and are perfect for cafes, bakeries, delis, and takeout.
+These are best paired with a Custom Coated Sticker Label or compostable roll labels for a branded, professional look. noissue‘s Custom Sandwich Bags are also made from recycled kraft paper and are perfect for cafes, bakeries, delis, and takeout.

 3. Recyclable Coated Greaseproof Paper

-noissue’s Custom Wax Paper is made from acid-free paper, coated with wax on both sides, and is 100% FSC-certified.
+noissue’s Custom Wax Paper is made from acid-free paper, is grease-resistant, and 100% FSC-certified.
 It comes in a range of different sizes, and you can customize them in your own branding and style.
-We use water-based food-safe inks for printing so the product is curbside recyclable after use.
+We use water-based food-safe inks for printing so the product is curb-side recyclable after use.

 Bioplastics are plastic packaging materials derived from marine, plant life, or a material of biological origin other than petroleum.
 They are considered more environmentally friendly because their production requires lesser quantities of fossil fuels.
 Learn more about bioplastics in our guide to PLA packaging.